 All patients of Moorfields Private receive the highest quality of care, with access to the top eye surgeons in the country.
 All our experienced surgeons hold accredited consultant positions at Moorfields Eye Hospital NHS Foundation Trust, and you can choose your preferred consultant.

 We pride ourselves on delivering care with complete continuity.
 Your chosen consultant will carry out all your treatment, from the initial consultation to your discharge and follow up care, to give you complete confidence and peace of mind.

-If you are already a patient at Moorfields Private and have an enquiry, please contact your consultant’s practise manager.
+If you are already a patient at Moorfields Private and have an enquiry, please contact your consultant’s practice manager.